 You may have seen the magazine craft challenge a couple of month’s ago, now there is a fabulous Paperbag Craft challenge by Tinkerlab.
 I always get into a creative tizz when it comes to Tinkerlab’s challenges, as all the blogs taking part have such wonderfully creative ideas.
+This makes a great addition to our Crafts for Boys as well as World Book Day Costume ideas too!

 After much pondering, we finally came up with our paperbag craft.
 I knew we wanted to make a paper bag mask of some sort, just not which.

 Then one day… Red Ted, Pip Squeak and I were sitting on the sofa and reading one our much loved books and the idea came to me – A Paper Bag Wild Things Mask.
 This also doubles up nicely as a No Sew Halloween Costumes for those that are reluctant to dress up!
+We also have some fabulous Paper Halloween Craft for kids that you may wish to explore!

 Needless to say I am chuffed that the children adore Where the Wild Things Are.
 We do like a good rumpus.
 And as luck will have it Pip Squeak is currently “reading” this book at nursery too.